-On February 23, Henry Shuler, former treasurer of United Transportation Union (SMART Transportation Division) Local 1892, was charged in U.S. District Court for the Southern District of Texas with one count of embezzlement of funds from the Houston union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On June 11, John Jones, former financial secretary for United Brotherhood of Carpenters and Joiners Local 59, pleaded guilty in U.S. District Court for the Eastern District of Washington to embezzling more than $12,000 from the Spokane-based union.
+The plea follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Perhaps this latest sentence should convince Warren Annunziata of his lack of a future in organized labor.
 On June 19, Annunziata, founder and former longtime president of United Craft and Industrial Workers Union Local 91, was sentenced in U.S. District Court for the Eastern District of New York to two years of probation, and ordered to pay $126,858 in forfeiture and a $100,000 fine, for running a union-sponsored benefit fund despite having been banned from union activity due to an earlier conviction.
 He had pleaded guilty to extortion last November following a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards, Employee Benefits Security Administration, and Office of Inspector General.

 Union Corruption Update more than once has covered the doings of Mr. Annunziata, a resident of Roslyn Heights, Long Island, N.Y., who recently turned 80.
 Several years ago, an FBI investigation, in response to anonymous complaints, had concluded … Read More ➡